anonaddy/anonaddy/SELF-HOSTING.md

 sudo usermod -a -G opendkim johndoe
 ```

-Make sure to also run `sudo chmod g+r /path/to/dkim/private/key` so that your johndoe user has read permsissions for the file.
+Make sure to also run `sudo chmod g+r /path/to/dkim/private/key` so that your johndoe user has read permissions for the file.

 You can test it by running `cat /path/to/dkim/private/key` as the johndoe user to see if it can be displayed.